If your child has a disease that affects the skin, hair, or nails, your child may see a pediatric dermatologist.

-A pediatric dermatologist is a dermatologist who specializes in diagnosing and treating infants and children.
+A pediatric dermatologist is a dermatologist who specializes in diagnosing and treating children, including newborns and infants.
 This medical doctor first becomes a dermatologist.
 Extra study and training are needed to become a pediatric dermatologist.

 Pediatric dermatologist.
 Skin disease can affect children differently, and a pediatric dermatologist understands these differences.

 Some diseases that affect the skin, hair, or nails are more common in children.
 Some of these diseases only occur in children.
 Diseases that a pediatric dermatologist is likely to treat include:

 Becoming a pediatric dermatologist requires many years of education.
 To become this type of medical doctor, a person must successfully complete:

 - College, earning a bachelor's degree.

 - Medical school, becoming a medical doctor (MD) or doctor of osteopathy (DO).